 Gaming Regulator Information

 The Massachusetts Gaming Commission (MGC) handles regulating and licensing land-based casinos in the state.
-They currently do not license or regulate any online gambling sites.
-This means any offshore sites you find online are not regulated in Massachusetts and do not follow the state’s gambling laws.
-Daily fantasy sports sites are the exception, as they are 100% legal in Massachusetts.
+They also regulate online sportsbooks in the state.
+Any offshore site you find online is not regulated in Massachusetts and does not follow the state’s gambling laws.
+Daily fantasy sports (DFS) sites are the exception, as they are 100% legal in Massachusetts.

 In all states, online casinos and sportsbooks must be reviewed by the state’s gambling regulator.
 If they do not meet the state’s fair play and security standards, they will not receive a license.
 Regulators also ensure sites offer essential services like customer support and responsible gambling resources.